bryanyu1/blog/_posts/1963-08-28-i-have-a-dream.md

 navigation: True
 title: I Have a Dream
 date: 1963-08-28 11:18:00
-tags:
+tags: introduction
 class: post-template
 subclass: 'post'
 author: bryan
 ---

 I am happy to join with you today in what will go down in history as the greatest demonstration for freedom in the history of our nation.

 Five score years ago, a great American, in whose symbolic shadow we stand today, signed the Emancipation Proclamation.
 This momentous decree came as a great beacon light of hope to millions of Negro slaves who had been seared in the flames of withering injustice.
 It came as a joyous daybreak to end the long night of their captivity.